efournier92/Notes/Seminars/TealiumTrainingWorkshop2019/TealiumTrainingWorkshop2019.md

   - Unless we're just fixing an issue

 #### Publish
-1. Select some or all of the envirments listed in the modal
+1. Select some or all of the environments listed in the modal

 ### `_c` Variable
-- Is a common convension, expected for ecommerce platforms
+- Is a common convention, expected for e-commerce platforms
   - Expected by GA, Adobe, etc

 ### Viewing Data